-In April 1997, the Government of Canada consolidated all federally-mandated food inspection and quarantine services for domestic and imported foods into a single agency called the Canadian Food Inspection Agency (CFIA).
+Since April 1997, all federally-mandated food inspection and quarantine services for domestic and imported foods were consolidated into a single agency called the Canadian Food Inspection Agency (CFIA).
 As a result, food inspection and quarantine services previously provided by Agriculture and Agri-Food Canada, Health Canada, Industry Canada and the Department of Fisheries and Oceans Canada are integrated under the CFIA.
 The responsibility of food safety policy and risk assessment remain with Health Canada.
-The CFIA administers and/or enforces the following acts of Parliament:
+The following are brief descriptions of Canadian legislation that applies to imports.
+Readers should note that while the official Acts are the enabling legislation, it is the associated regulations that contain detailed requirements pertaining to imports.
+Full texts of Canada's Laws are available at www.justice.gc.ca